 - Initiative Goals: It helps set the objectives and manage the performance of your company

 - Personal Goals: These goals ensures good professional relationships with team members and senior management

 - Performance Goals: These goals describe the targets you wish to achieve regarding the basic responsibilities of your job

-To know more about how to do goal-setting and prepare an action plan for first 30, 60, or 90 days, read our blog 30-60-90 DAY PLAN POWERPOINT: THE NORTH STAR FOR A NEW MANAGER
+To learn more about how to do goal-setting using a 90 day action plan template and see 30 60 90 day sales plan template examples, read our blog 30-60-90 DAY PLAN POWERPOINT: THE NORTH STAR FOR A NEW MANAGER